-King’s Civic Challenge is open to all students and staff at King's.
-Join a Discover session to find out more at Strand, Guy's and online:
+King’s Civic Challenge takes place annually and is open to all students and staff at King's

 Want to help tackle issues in our local communities, from loneliness to litter, air quality to access to education for all?
 Team up with students and staff from across King’s and local community partners to co-create lasting solutions to the challenges faced by our neighbouring communities.

 As part of King’s Civic Challenge, you’ll join a team with one of our partner charities or community groups.
 Together you’ll take part in training to generate and refine your ideas, before pitching to a panel of judges for the chance to win funding to get your project off the ground.

 King’s Civic Challenge is a chance to develop your skills in communication, project planning, budgeting and evaluation and public speaking.
 You’ll meet people from across the university and our local communities, and most importantly, be part of something that could make a real difference to people’s lives in London.

 If you take part in the King’s Experience Award, your participation in King’s Civic Challenge can appear on your Higher Education Achievement Report (HEAR) which you receive at the end of your degree as a record of your volunteering experience.

 Previous King's Civic Challenge winners have created an exhibition to raise awareness of the challenges that carers face, launched football workshops for young girls in Lambeth and Southwark and even secured jobs with their charity partner.

 Are your communities facing an issue that King’s can help you explore?
 Would your charity benefit from new perspectives, training for your staff and recognition for your work?
 King’s is looking for charities based or working in our home boroughs of Lambeth, Southwark and Westminster to take part in King’s Civic Challenge 2021/22.